 Windows Server does not pre-load any extra applications or utility software, and the server operating system is primarily used to provide a variety of services and to properly control other computers on the network.

 Windows Server is more expensive.
-If you have Windows 7, 8, 10 keys then Windows 10 can be installed for free.
+If you have Windows 7, 8, and 10 keys then Windows 10 can be installed for free.
 Also, many websites sell Windows keys at very low prices but it is not easy to buy Windows Server 16 and 19 keys from anywhere at very low prices.

 Since Windows Server is primarily designed for business, its license is much more expensive.
 Windows Server licenses can range from 500 to 6200 dollars depending on how you run your business or how many server computers you have.
 Windows Server is designed specifically for all types of business and is priced accordingly.